HugoAi2bc/TRiP/README.md

 │   ├── reference_transcriptome.gff3
 │   └── RNA_to_remove.fa
 └── configfile.yaml

+Don't forget to save file !

 ## 3) Pull TRiP
 When the folder architecture is ready, it’s time to take a TRiP !
 First, open a terminal.
-If you never had use TRiP on your workstation, you must pulled it from Docker hub:
+If you never had use TRiP on your workstation, you must pull it from Docker hub.
+Copy and past the following command line:
+	`docker pull equipegst/trip`
+If you have rights problem, copy and past this command:
-	`(sudo) docker pull equipegst/trip`
+	`sudo docker pull equipegst/trip`
-> Depending on the OS, superuser rights may be required

 ## 4) Run TRiP
 Then, or if you already have used TRiP, you can run it thanks to the following command:
 	`(sudo) docker run -v /path/to/working/directory/:/data/ equipegst/trip`
 */path/to/working/directory/* corresponds to the project_name directory full path.
-*/data/* path **must not be modified in any way**
+*/data/* **must not be modified in any way**
 >Caution:
 >	All paths must start and finish with a slash “/”.

 >For Windows users
 >	Path has to start at the local disks C or D: *C:\your\path\*
 >	Path has to be composed and finished with backslashes “\”.
 >	/data/ path do not change !

+## 5) In case of error
+Probleme docker
+probleme de mémoire
+Et si problème autre sur un job, voir la rule et aller dans le dossier logs

-## 5) Understand results
+## 6) Understand results
 Here the project_name folder architecture after TRiP run.
 Initial folders and files are still present and highlighted in green in the tree architecture below.
 <span style="color:green">Project_name